veeso/ATtila/docs/atscript.md

 As said before, ATScripts are not made only up of commands, but also of another thing called **Environment Setup Keywords (ESKs)**.
 Let’s start from talking briefly about how ATtila works.
 ATtila has two main components: the **AT Runtime Environment (ATRE)** and the **ATSession**.
 The AT Runtime Environment instances a session and executes it following its commands, when the session execution ends, a new session can be instanced and the previous one gets destroyed, while the runtime environment persists.
 While **commands describe the ATSession execution path**, the **ESKs describe the setup for the AT Runtime Environment**, not only at the initial setup, but also at any time during runtime.
 ESKs can also be used to invoke the ATRE to execute some commands as we'll see..
-So, to summarize, **ESKs are commands you can put (but are not mandatory) in your scripts and tell the Runtime Environment how to configure its components or extra instructions to be executed**.
+So, to summarize, **ESKs are commands you can put (but are not mandatory) in your scripts and tell the Runtime Environment how to configure its components or to execute some special instructions**.
 Let’s see then which ESKs are supported.

 | ESK      | Value                         | Description                                                                                              |